 Facilitators must ensure that they have been assigned the Facilitator role in the PSC Tracker.
 School Principals have access to assign staff to various Facilitator roles in the Tracker and may be able to assist.
 Registration must be started before this function is unlocked.

-- You are using Google Chrome
+- You are using Google Chrome or MS Edge

 - You are logging in through the green Facilitator/Principal button